 4.1.17 Flooding, drainage and sewage concerns were raised many times, as well as for healthcare provision.
-There was a strong desire for stewardship over the planning application process and the delivery of wider infrastructure, with key role of the University of Reading being recognised and maintained.
+There was a strong desire for stewardship over the planning application process and the delivery of wider infrastructure.
 People were keen to see a mix of housing, with truly affordable housing and provision for key workers.

-4.1.18 Part 2 of the SCI provides responses to the key issues raised by during the consultation and engagement process, taking account of the detailed work undertaken by the University through the preparation of this planning application.
+4.1.18 Part 2 of the SCI provides responses to the key issues raised during the consultation and engagement process,.
 The key themes responded to including:

-- Housing;

-- Community facilities;
+- Housing; - Community facilities;

 - Employment and education;

-- Sustainability and environmental considerations;
+- Sustainability and space;

 - Transport; and

 - Vision and values.

-4.1.19 The University is grateful to all those who participated in the consultation process, particularly local residents giving up their time to provide their input, which has been very helpful in shaping the proposals ultimately applied for in this application.
+4.1.19 The Landowners are grateful to all those who participated in the consultation process, particularly local residents giving up their time to provide their input, which has been very helpful in shaping the proposals ultimately applied for in this application.